 Where Does the Money I’ve Paid for Taxes Go?

 In 2022, the money you pay in Social Security taxes goes directly into a trust fund.
 About 85 cents of every dollar you pay goes towards monthly benefits for current retirees and their families.
 This includes payments to surviving spouses and children of workers who have died.
 About 15 cents goes into a trust fund that pays benefits to people with disabilities and their families.

-Last year, $980.06 billion (90.1%) of total Old-Age and Survivors Insurance and Disability Insurance income came from payroll taxes.
-The rest came from interest earnings on the OASDI $2.9 trillion trust fund balance — around $70.1 billion (6.4%).
+Last year, $1.107 trillion (90.1%) of total Old-Age and Survivors Insurance and Disability Insurance income came from payroll taxes.
+The rest came from interest earnings on the OASDI $2.9 trillion trust fund balance — around $66 billion (6%).
 That balance accrued over the past 30 years and has been wisely invested in interest-bearing Treasury securities.
 This helps protect the program’s viability and longevity.

 The costs for managing these programs also comes from these trust funds.
 However, the SSA is one of the most efficient government agencies in existence.
 For every $1 you pay in taxes, you’re paying less than a penny for the management of these vital programs.